felfelyuen/tp/docs/UserGuide.md

 Examples:
 ```
 [INPUT]: qn 3
+[OUTPUT]:
+Question of flashcard index: 3
+Learned?: [ ]
-[OUTPUT]: What is a java interface?
+Question: What is a java interface?

 interface Interface{
 void method();